 Spousal and Family Sponsorship

-When you immigrate to Canada, you do not want to come alone.
-With the Spousal and Family Sponsorship Class, you do not have to.
+When you immigrate to Canada, you may not want to be alone.
+With the Spousal and Family Sponsorship Class, you don’t have to.
 This Sponsorship Class was created by the Canadian government, to help reunite families whenever possible.

-If you are a permanent resident or Canadian citizen, you could qualify to sponsor certain members of your family to immigrate to Canada with you.
+If you are a permanent resident or Canadian citizen, you could qualify to sponsor certain members of your family to join you in Canada as permanent residents.
 There are several categories that can help unite you and your loved ones.

 |Parents and grandparents|

 |Other family members under very specific circumstances|